WeilonYing/weilonying.github.io/_posts/2019-09-14-weilons-unsw-course-reviews-computer-science.md

 ### COMP2041
 **Software Construction: Techniques and Tools**

-I did this course in the Semester 2, 2016.
+I did this course in Semester 2, 2016.

 This course teaches you the tools of the trade to make your software development life easier, including version control, testing, command line tools and programming for reliability.
 This course